 BOB: Now, the way it turned out, Craig, is that the third offset strategy became shorthand for line of effort three.
 And it soon became shorthand for the whole defense innovation initiative, which to this day I regret, there was a lot in the defense innovation initiative that was going on, that people just lost sight of.
 And they said, oh, this is just another thing called transformation.
 This is going after technological silver bullets and the technology aspect of it was only one of what ultimately ended up in eight lines of effort.

-BOB: So when we started working on the third offset strategy, there was just so much going on in all these different technologies.
-I would get a brief on quantum and they'd say, man, if we lose the quantum race, we're doomed.
+BOB: So, when we started working on the third offset strategy, there was just so much going on in all these different technologies.
+I would get a brief on quantum, and they'd say, man, if we lose the quantum race, we're doomed.
 And then I get a brief on synthetic biology.
 If we lose this race, we're doomed.
 And AI, et cetera.

-BOB: So I went to the Defense Science Board and I said, look, you've got to help me make sense of this, of all of these technologies.
+BOB: So, I went to the Defense Science Board, and I said, look, you've got to help me make sense of this, of all of these technologies.
 What are the one or two technologies we really need to pay attention to?
 And they came back and said, it's not even close: AI enabled autonomy.

 BOB: That is where the department offense has to dominate or, it risks losing its military technical superiority, because we know the Chinese are headed after this in a big way.